-Thermodynamics is the branch of physical chemistry that deals with the energy changes and Biochemical thermodynamics (or biochemical energetics or bioenergetics asit is also called) is the field of biochemistry concerned with the energy transformation and use of energy by living cells (Energy transformation).
-The chemical reactions occurring in living beings (or biochemical reactions) are associated with the liberation of lower energy level (law of conservation of energy).
+Thermodynamics is the branch of physical chemistry that deals with energy changes and Biochemical thermodynamics (or biochemical energetics of bioenergetics as it is also called) is the field of biochemistry concerned with the energy transformation and use of energy by living cells (Energy transformation).
+The chemical reactions occurring in living beings (or biochemical reactions) are associated with the liberation of lower energy levels (law of conservation of energy).

 Energy can be converted from one form to another.
 Chemical energy can be tapped when chemical reactions rearrange the atoms of molecules in such a way that potential energy stored in the molecules is converted to kinetic energy.
 This transformation occurs.

 Definition of energy transformatio is

 Energy transformation, also known as energy conversion, is the process of changing energy from one form to another.
 In physics, energy is a quantity that provides the capacity to perform work (e.g. Lifting an object) or provides heat.
 In addition to being converted, according to the law of conservation of energy, energy is transferable to a different location or object, but it cannot be created or destroyed.

 For example. in the engine of an automobile, when the hydrocarbons of gasoline react explosively with oxygen, releasing the energy that pushes the ‘Piston’.
 This is the live example of energy transformation.

 Energy can never be created or destroyed – it can only change from one form to another.

 Similarly, chemical energy fuels organisms. cellular respiration and another other pathway unleash energy stored in sugar and other complex molecules and make that energy available for cellular work.
 The chemical energy stored in the fuel molecules had itself been converted from light energy by plans during “Photosynthesis”.